-The principle activity of the company is to hold investments in other Quadgas Holdings TopCo Limited (the ultimate parent company - see note 18) subsidiary companies; the only direct investment currently held is in Quadgas HoldCo Limited.
-The Directors are not aware at the date of this report, of any likely major changes in the company's activities or prospects in the next year.
+The principal activity of the company is to hold investments in other Quadgas Holdings TopCo Limited (the ultimate parent company - see note 14) subsidiary companies; the only direct investment currently held is in Quadgas MidCo Limited.
+Debt finance passes through the company from its immediate parent Quadgas HoldCo Limited to its immediate subsidiary Quadgas MidCo Limited on identical terms.
+The Directors are not aware, at the date of this report, of any likely major changes in the company's activities or prospects in the next year.